Art

 Year 7 and Year 8 | core subject

-Art at John Lyon School is based on teaching boys the traditional skills, from which they can develop and express ideas in a variety of media and styles.
+Art at John Lyon School is based on teaching pupils the traditional skills, from which they can develop and express ideas in a variety of media and styles.
 We focus on drawing, painting, printmaking and 3D skills as well as developing contextual knowledge related to a broad range of artists.

-We expect all boys to be motivated and prepared to experiment with both media and ideas to develop a broad range of skills, which they will continue to develop as they progress through the School.
+Pupils are motivated and prepared to experiment with both media and ideas to develop a broad range of skills, which they will continue to develop as they progress through the School.

 Year 9 | option subject